unahouExosite/docs/quickstarts/solutions/exampleapp/README.md

 template: default
 ---

-# GETTING-STARTED GUIDE: CREATE A SOLUTION & DEPLOY CHANGES
+# Solution Quickstart

-This is a getting-started guide for using Exosite Murano Solutions.
-In this guide, you will build, deploy, and use an example IoT application with the following features:
+In this quickstart, you will build, deploy, and use an example IoT application with the following features:

 * User Login
 * User Profiles